catalystneuro/roiextractors/README.md

 ## Example Datasets:
   * Example datasets for each of the file formats can be downloaded  [here](https://drive.google.com/drive/folders/1CeDfr6yza_bh0vYD2E1HF_3_S8pg2yLW?usp=sharing).

-## Class description:
+## Class descriptions:

-*  **SegmentationExtractor:**
-  * An abstract class that contains all the meta-data and output data from the ROI segmentation operation when applied to the pre-processed data.
+*  **SegmentationExtractor:** An abstract class that contains all the meta-data and output data from the ROI segmentation operation when applied to the pre-processed data.
 It also contains methods to read from and write to various data formats ouput from  the processing pipelines like SIMA, CaImAn, Suite2p, CNNM-E.

-*  **NumpySegmentationExtractor:**
-  * NumpySegmentationExtractor objects are built to contain all data coming from a file format for which there is currently no support.
+*  **NumpySegmentationExtractor:** Contains all data coming from a file format for which there is currently no support.
 To construct this, all data must be entered manually as arguments.

-*  **CnmfeSegmentationExtractor:**
-  * This class inherits from the SegmentationExtractor class, having all its funtionality specifically applied to the dataset output from the 'CNMF-E' ROI segmentation method.
+*  **CnmfeSegmentationExtractor:** This class inherits from the SegmentationExtractor class, having all its funtionality specifically applied to the dataset output from the 'CNMF-E' ROI segmentation method.

-*  **ExtractSegmentationExtractor:**
-  * This class inherits from the SegmentationExtractor class, having all its funtionality specifically applied to the dataset output from the 'EXTRACT' ROI segmentation method.
+*  **ExtractSegmentationExtractor:** This class inherits from the SegmentationExtractor class, having all its funtionality specifically applied to the dataset output from the 'EXTRACT' ROI segmentation method.

-*  **SimaSegmentationExtractor:**
-  * This class inherits from the SegmentationExtractor class, having all its funtionality specifically applied to the dataset output from the 'SIMA' ROI segmentation method.
+*  **SimaSegmentationExtractor:** This class inherits from the SegmentationExtractor class, having all its funtionality specifically applied to the dataset output from the 'SIMA' ROI segmentation method.

-*  **NwbSegmentationExtractor:**
-  * Class used to extract data from the NWB data format.
+*  **NwbSegmentationExtractor:** Extracts data from the NWB data format.
 Also implements a static method to write any format specific object to NWB.

+* **Suite2PSegmentationExtractor:** Extracts data from suite2p format.